“The AMS experience opened my mind musically and personally in a way I wasn’t expecting. I have never felt so empowered.”

 Q: Do you have any tips for making a good video?

 A: I am so glad you asked.
 The absolute, most important thing about your video submissions is for your playing to be heard.
 After that, the most important thing is for your playing to be seen.
 In general, it helps to have the camera in one place with you as its focus.
 It does not have to be in a fancy location, or have fancy photography, and you don’t need to look fancy, but if we can’t hear you, or if there are two mandolins on stage and the camera is so far away that we don’t know who’s playing, then that means that we can’t accurately assess your skills.
+Please label all videos with your name and instrument and include the other player(s) and instrument(s) as needed.

 Q: You said I need to submit “live” video for my application.
 What do you mean by “live”?